AllenHuangDongyue/AllenHuangDongyue.github.io/_news/announcement_6.md

 related_posts: false
 ---

-Our paper [Systematizing Rotor-Based Morphable Unmanned Aerial-Aquatic Vehicles Design: From Theory to Prototype](https://ieeexplore.ieee.org/document/10752602) is accepted as poster to the [OCEANS 2024 Singapore](https://singapore24.oceansconference.org/) !
+**OCEANS2024**: Our work "Systematizing Rotor-Based Morphable Unmanned Aerial-Aquatic Vehicles Design: From Theory to Prototype"  has been accepted by [OCEANS 2024 Singapore](https://singapore24.oceansconference.org/).
+See you in Singapore in May, 2024!